fortefairy/cds-tool-tutorials/storymapsjs.md

 ![Showing locations of options button, background options button and marker options button](/images/storymapjs/12-Storymap-customstyle.png)

-**Base Map:** Open the options menu (make sure you're back in editing mode, or it won't open), and find the field for map type, towards the bottom.
-Choose from several of the Stamen maps, or the Open Street Maps.
-Reminder: The custom, MapBox or Gigapixel options are for people who have created their own maps or images.
-Click "close" to see your changes.
+**Base Map:** Open the options menu and find the field for map type, towards the bottom.
+Choose from several of the maps.
+You'll notice there are options for Stamen maps with asterisks.
+That's because these maps are deprecated and shouldn't be used.
+Keep in mind that you can use custom maps or large images, but that will require additional steps.
+Once you're finished, you can click "close."

 **Fonts:** Like the *base map*, you can change the *fonts* from the options menu.
 Select from the drop down of font options.
 Most of the fonts are listed in pairs: The first font listed is for the headline text, while the second is for the description test.
 Click "close" to see your new fonts; you may want to try a few out before deciding.

-**Background Color/Images:** To change the background of your slide, click on "background options" in the bottom right corner of the window.
+**Background Color/Images:** You can change the background of each slide by clicking the "background options" button on the bottom right corner of your editor screen.
 You'll then be prompted to select a new color for your background or upload an image.
 Remember, this will only change the background for this specific slide - if you want to use this background color.
-Also, be sure to check that your text is readable on your new background in order for the slide to be as accessible as possible!
-Check out [this link](https://www.w3.org/WAI/perspective-videos/contrast/) for more on how to choose colors with contrast.
+Keep in mind that changing the color of your background can make your slide less readable if you aren't paying attention to color contrast, check out [this link](https://www.w3.org/WAI/perspective-videos/contrast/) for more on how to choose colors with contrast.

 **Location Markers:** To change the location markers, click "marker options," also in the bottom right corner of the window.
 You'll be prompted to upload an image you'd like to use for your location marker - it will only change the marker for this one slide, so you may want to change your markers for other slides as well.